pravega/pravega/documentation/src/docs/admin-guide/data-recovery-tools.md

 imagine that by some reason, the Durable Log contains a duplicate Operation written (e.g., a network glitch has uncovered a bug in the write path).
 If the Segment Container attempts to recover when there is a duplicate Operation in the Durable Log, the recovery process will halt throwing a `DataCorruptionException` and the DurableLog will be disabled.
-This tool can help "editing" the original Durable Log to _remove_ the duplicate Operation and recover the Segment Container.
+This tool can help "edit" the original Durable Log to _remove_ the duplicate Operation and recover the Segment Container.
 Similarly, if an Operation that should be there is missing, we can _add_ an Operation to fill that gap in the original Durable Log, or even _replacing_ a malformed Operation by another one.

 ### Non-Targeted Scenarios
-This tool assumes that the metadata of the Durable Log is correct and just works on the actual data.
+This tool assumes that the metadata of the Durable Log is correct and works on the actual data.
 Therefore, it _cannot solve problems related to the metadata of a Durable Log_.
 For instance, if a Bookkeeper-based Durable Log has few ledgers stored, but the ZNode pointing to them has been corrupted, this tool is not going to help.